KQM-git/TCL/characters/geo/ningguang.md

 {% endtab %}

 {% tab title="Jade Screen" %}
-Ningguang creates a **Jade Screen** that deals AoE Geo DMG and possess the following properties:
+Ningguang creates a **Jade Screen** out of gold, obsidian and her great opulence, dealing AoE Geo DMG.

-* **Jade Screen** can block opponents' projectiles scaling off of Ningguang’s Max HP.
+**Jade Screen**\
+• Blocks opponents' projectiles.\
+• Endurance scales based on Ningguang's Max HP.

-* **Jade Screen** is considered a Geo Constructs and can be used to block certain attacks.
-However, it cannot be climbed.
-* Only one **Jade Screen** may exist at a time.
+**Jade Screen** is considered a Geo Construct and can be used to block certain attacks, but cannot be climbed.
+Only one Jade Screen may exist at any one time.

 | Attribute | Skill |
 | :--- | :--- |